Galtung And Ruge News Values

 Critical Consumption and Production of News: Applying Galtung and Ruge's Framework

-Here's how we can utilize this knowledge:
+Here's how we can make use of this knowledge:

 • Identify biases: Actively look for evidence of the news values at play in the news we consume.
 Ask yourself: Is this story being presented because of its frequency, negativity, or its relation to elite persons?